 SD's Disability Rate Just Below National Rate

-Fall River County and its principal city, Hot Springs, continue to top the list for the highest percentage of residents with disabilities, according to data combined for the years 2010-2014.
-Sturgis ranks second-highest among South Dakota cities.
+Fall River County and its principal city, Hot Springs, had the highest percentage of residents with disabilities at 22.9% and 24.0%, respectively.
+Sturgis ranked third-highest among South Dakota cities with a disability rate of 16.3%.

 Using models of disability from the Institute of Medicine and the International Classification of Functioning, the American Community Survey identifies disability as serious difficulty in one or more of four basic areas of functioning: vision, hearing, ambulation, and cognition.